Stated income loans in 2022

 First, remember that these loans are designed for folks who can’t prove employment and/or income via traditional methods.
 As such, these programs are considered higher risk.

-To offset the additional risk, these mortgage loans typically come with interest rates and down payment requirements than traditional mortgages.
+To offset the additional risk, these mortgage loans typically come with higher interest rates and bigger down payment requirements than traditional mortgages.

 But for homeowners that wouldn’t be able to qualify for a standard home loan, these programs can be an ideal solution.

 Explore your loan options and rates today.
 You can get started right here.